 Danger #4: Risk of Metabolic Syndrome

-In one study, researchers found patients with celiac disease have a higher risk of metabolic syndrome after one year on the gluten-free diet.
+In one study, researchers found patients with celiac disease had a higher risk of metabolic syndrome after one year on a gluten-free diet.

-Specifically, they found that 22 percent of the participants experienced an increase in their BMI and a four-fold increased risk of developing systemic hypertension after one year on the gluten-free diet.
+Specifically, they found that 22 percent of the participants experienced an increase in their BMI and a four-fold increased risk of developing systemic hypertension after one year on a gluten-free diet.

 According to the Mayo Clinic, metabolic syndrome is a variety of conditions that occur together, increasing one’s risk of heart disease, stroke, and type 2 diabetes.